asecco/espn-cbb-247-recruits/README.md

 ## Getting Started
 ### Installation
-You can install the script as a **[Userscript](https://en.wikipedia.org/wiki/Userscript)** in all popular browsers or as a **Chrome Browser Extension**(NOT CURRENTLY AVAILABLE).
+You can install the script as a **[Userscript](https://en.wikipedia.org/wiki/Userscript)** in all popular browsers.
+In the future, there may be other installation methods, such as browser extensions.

 #### Userscript
 1. Install a [Userscript Manager](https://en.wikipedia.org/wiki/Userscript_manager) of your choice, such as [Tampermonkey](https://www.tampermonkey.net/).
 2. Install **ESPN CBB 247 Recruits** by clicking **[here](../../raw/main/dist/espn-cbb-247-recruits.user.js)**.
-3. Browse a CBB player's ESPN page and view their past HS recruit ranking.
+3. Browse a CBB player's ESPN page and view their HS recruit ranking.

 ![example](https://github.com/asecco/espn-cbb-247-recruits/assets/40510223/f8ce2998-6135-402c-8bcf-36d0ac3dc889)

 ## Limitations
-todo
+Recruiting information is retrieved by scraping 247Sports annual composite recruit rankings, however, this comes with some known limitations.
+- For efficiency in searching for a recruit's name in the rankings, I'm only looking through the first 5 pages(top 250 recruits).
+If you want to change this, replace the `maxPage` constant with a value of your choosing.
+  - **There's a max of ~10 pages with 50 recruits per page**
+    ```js
+    const maxPage = 5;
+    ```

+- ESPN doesn't provide a player's HS class year, so I'm using the first year a player recorded any stats.
+This works great until instances where a player redshirted his freshman year, resulting in an incorrect year used in the search and no recruiting results being found.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.